wiseman-timelord/DownLord/README.md

 # DownLord
 ## Status: Beta
 - Revisited 2025/02.
-Done: Improved, Fixed, and Upgraded.
+Improved, Fixed, and Upgraded, but there are still issues...
+1. It messes up the download.
 - Features needing testing...
 1. Setup menu.
 2. Platforms other than huggingface.